AdvancedHacker101/C-Sharp-R.A.T-Client/README.md

 Firefox password harvesting depends on NirSoft password fox.
 Other two browsers are implemented in the code.
 **I plan to add more features like:**
-- [ ] Scripting (for automating attacks)
+- [x] Scripting (Server side plugins can do this)
 - [ ] Dns Server spoofing using [c# Dns Server](https://github.com/AdvanceHacker101/c-sharp-Dns-Server)
 - [x] [Proxy Server](https://github.com/AdvancedHacker101/C-Sharp-Proxy-Server) (for web content modification)
 - [ ] Pivoting (infecting other machines in the local network)
 - [ ] Registry editing
 - [ ] Windows System password phising attack
-- [ ] Probing methods (for ex. start at system start, prevent from deleting file, maybe get UAC elevated)
+- [x] Probing methods (for ex. start at system start, prevent from deleting file, maybe get UAC elevated)
-- [ ] Hiding program on start
+- [x] Hiding program on start (Available as an opt-in)
-- [ ] Maybe http/s server for browser clients
+- [x] Maybe http/s server for browser clients (See JS Botnet server plugin)
-- [ ] Dynamic Client Builder (for people who don't understand the code really good) + support for resolving Dns to ipv4 address
+- [x] Support for resolving Dns to ipv4 address
+- [ ] Connect to linux server

-And only use this on other peoples machine if you have thier permission, otherwise you can test it on a VW (Virtul Machine)
+And only use this on other peoples machine if you have thier permission, otherwise you can test it on a VM (Virtul Machine)
 This is not a dangerous virus so if you start it on your own machine and don't send any commands from the server you can safely just close the program like nothing happend
 ## More information
 You can view the project licence [here](https://github.com/AdvancedHacker101/C-Sharp-R.A.T-Client/blob/master/LICENSE)